huaweicloud-latam/knowledge-base/docs/management-and-governance/ces/resources-monitoring.md

 {% include image.html post=page.path file="image3.png" %}

-{% include image.html post=page.path file="image4.png)
+{% include image.html post=page.path file="image4.png" %}

 ## Server Monitoring

 Server Monitoring (ECSs and BMSs) can be viewed in the **Server Monitoring** section.
-It is worth noting that for server monitoring, installing the agent (Telescope" %} is recommended, since it provides more specific and accurate metrics, according to appendix 4.1.
+It is worth noting that for server monitoring, installing the agent (Telescope) is recommended, since it provides more specific and accurate metrics, according to appendix 4.1.

 The agent can be installed in three different ways: manually, automatically, or in batch mode.
 Regardless of the installation method chosen, you must configure the permissions for the agent in advance: in the server monitoring section, click **Configure** on the warning that the agent permission has not been configured for the current region.